Submitty/submitty.github.io/_docs/student/queue.md

 ---

 ### Overview of the Queue
-A new way to organize, assist, and empower students to get the help they need
+A new way to organize, assist, and empower students to get the help they need.

 ### What is the Queue
 ![](/images/queue/queue_main_view.png)